 One of the first barriers for new Arabic learners is the script.
 Unlike the Latin alphabet, Arabic is written from right to left, features 28 unique letters, and includes several sounds unfamiliar to English speakers.
 Notably, short vowels are often omitted in everyday writing, requiring readers to infer meaning from context and structure.

-Moreover, Arabic contains phonemes—such as the guttural “ع” (‘ayn) and “غ” (ghayn)—that do not exist in many other languages.
-Mastering these sounds, alongside learning an entirely new script, can feel daunting at the outset.
+Arabic also contains phonemes—such as the guttural “ع” (‘ayn) and “غ” (ghayn)—that do not exist in many other languages.
+As I’ve observed in learner forums, mastering these sounds alongside an entirely new script can feel daunting at the outset.

 Beyond this, regional dialects add another layer of complexity.
 Although Modern Standard Arabic is used in formal writing and news media, daily life across the Arab world relies on dialects that can differ significantly from one country to another.